WhatsApp to clamp down on 'sinister' messages in India: IT minister

-NEW DELHI (Reuters) - Facebook-owned WhatsApp assured the Indian government on Tuesday that it would develop tools to combat the problem of fake messages, the country’s information technology minister said.
+NEW DELHI (Reuters) - India said Facebook-owned WhatsApp had pledged on Tuesday to develop tools that would combat fake messages, to help the country crack down on people whipping up public anger through mass message forwards on social media.

-India has stepped up efforts to crack down on mass message forwards after it found that people were using platforms such as WhatsApp to stoke public anger.
-False messages circulated on WhatsApp have led to a series of mob beatings across the country this year.

-WhatsApp chief executive officer Chris Daniels met India’s IT minister Ravi Shankar Prasad on Tuesday, assuring the government of a solution.
+WhatsApp chief executive officer Chris Daniels gave the assurance to India’s information technology minister during a meeting in New Delhi.

-Prasad told reporters he had asked WhatsApp to develop a detailed mechanism to trace the origin of any such “sinister” messages.
+IT minister Ravi Shankar Prasad had asked the company to work out ways to trace the origin of “sinister” messages, like those that led to a series of mob beatings across the country this year.

-“It does not need rocket science to locate a message,” Prasad said after his meeting, adding that WhatsApp had said it was working with law enforcement agencies to develop its systems.
+“It does not need rocket science to locate a message,” Prasad said after his meeting, adding that the U.S. tech giant had agreed to name a grievance officer to deal with issues in India.

-A Facebook spokeswoman in India did not immediately respond to a request for comment.
+A Facebook spokeswoman in India did not respond to a request for comment.

 India is WhatsApp’s biggest market with more than 200 million users and one where it says people forward more messages, photographs and videos than any other country.